sri-leidos/SRI-Android-Mobile-App/README.md

 # SRI
 Smart Roadside Initiative (SRI) is a suite of applications used by law enforcement to monitor commercial motor vehicle (CMV) activity coming through the weigh stations.
 There are 6 applications in the suite.
 The systems are too vast to go in to great detail within a read me file so links to the extensive documention will be provided in the repositories main page.

-# DashCon
+# SRI Android Mobile Application
-SRI Enforcement Web Application User Interface
+Android mobile application for truck drivers that submits SRI required information to the SRI Server.

 ## System Requirements
 - Android Development Studio